Celebrating International Women’s Day at The Grove

 8 March 2018 / Lifestyle /

-We are proud to champion equality in the workplace and today, on International Women’s Day, we are sharing the journeys of a few of our most inspiring women at The Grove.
+Behind the scenes at The Grove is a passionate team who are dedicated to creating beautiful experiences for our guests.
+We are proud to champion equality in every way, and today, on International Women’s Day, we thought we’d share the journeys of a few of our most inspiring women at The Grove.

 Joanna Barnett | Director of Events, Food & Beverage

 I manage the event sales, planning and operations and oversee our Food & Beverage division including The Glasshouse, Colette’s pop up, The Lounges and our Walled Garden in the summer.
 I’ve been working in the events and hospitality industry for the past 25 years and have previously worked at The Savoy, The Landmark, The Berkeley and Browns Hotel Group.
 Life is filled with ups and downs, so I really try to embrace the moment.
 I’m very lucky that I get to surround myself with really supportive colleagues and family who provide me with the strength I need when things get tough.
 I think knowing that there’s that support network around really helps to keep that vision and end goal in sight.
 In the next five years, I expect to see a greater appreciation for what women can bring to the table, along with more opportunities for flexible working to establish a positive work-life balance.

 Anna Darnell | Director of Golf and Leisure